 Remember that the Lemon Law is concerned with the condition of the vehicle after you take possession of it.
 If your complaint involves auto dealer fraud – for example, the dealer rolled back the odometer without telling you or used “bait and switch” tactics on you, you will not need to rely on the Lemon Law.
 Instead, you should let me know, so that we can proceed under auto dealer fraud law instead.

 Call a Professional Today

-As soon as you qualify as a California lawyer, you can immediately practice nearly any type of law – with or without experience.
-Obviously, however, building a practice around car accident law or family law is quite different from building a practice around the California Lemon Law and auto dealer fraud, as I have done.
-My 99 percent success rate and thousands of successful clients testify to my unparalleled experience.
-If you believe you may have a claim under the California Lemon Law, call my office at (888) 811-1271 or contact me online for a free case evaluation.
+As soon as you qualify as a lawyer in California, you can immediately practice nearly any type of law – with or without experience.
+Obviously, however, building a practice around car accident law or family law is quite different from building a practice around Lemon Law and auto dealer fraud, as I have done.
+My 99% success rate and thousands of successful clients testify to my unparalleled experience.
+If you believe you may have a claim, call my office at (888) 811-1271 or contact me online for a free case evaluation.